Searches

 If a Make changes to a thing has a condition, which uses a search that is used in the make changes action itself too, will we be charged for search twice?

 Generally, Bubble doesn't perform a search more than once, as longs as they are identical.
-This applies to workflows as well as in elements.
+Note that this applies to elements, while Do a search for performed in a workflow will be repeated each time that condition or action is executed.

 If I search for data and load it into a repeating group on one page, will Bubble cache the result so that the query doesn't need to be performed a second time when I navigate to a second page?